turbomam/biosample-xmldb-sqldb/README.md

 The Makefile provides lots of hints about how to interact with the databases from the host.

 The Makefile in this repo downloads **all** of NCBI's BioSample collection and unpacks it, using ~ 100 GB of storage.
-However, due tothe `--biosamples-per-file` limit, it only populates a subset of the Biosamples into the XML and Postgres databases.
+However, due to the `--biosamples-per-file` limit, it only populates a subset of the Biosamples into the XML and Postgres databases.
 Remove those lines to load the entire collection.
 That takes ~ 24 hours and requires ~ 400 GB of storage.

 If containers have been built or some of those files have been created, then the user could either run `make clean` and start over **losing** all of that data,